syncliteio/synclite-logger-rust/README.md

 `SYNCLITE_CDC_LIB_DIR`.
 No extra files to bundle, no extra steps for your end users — `cargo add synclite` is enough.

-If you want to override the bundled binary (e.g., to ship a patched build or pin a known location), set `SYNCLITE_CDC_LIB_DIR` yourself before calling `initialize`; the runtime honors the override and skips extraction.
 On hosts without an embedded prebuilt (e.g., macOS today), the loader falls back to its standard search path: `SYNCLITE_CDC_LIB_DIR`, the workspace `native/` directory, then the system loader path.